Opetushallitus/tarjonta-indeksoija/README.md

 To run the application: `lein run`

+Ui can be found in: [http://localhost:3000/tarjonta-indeksoija/ui/index.html]

 Running the app itself from the repl doesn't seem worth while.

 #### Run the tests

 To run tests from command line use commands `lein test` or `lein autotest`

+TO run single test from command line use command `lein with-profile +test midje tarjonta-indeksoija-service.elastic-client-test`

 ### Configuration